LLNL/MacPatch/README.md

 Getting Started
 ---------------

-The easiest ways to get started using these static files is either to clone this repository into the tree of your downstream codebase (e.g. django app), or to copy the files from this repo into the downstream codebase.
+The easiest way to get started using these static files is either to clone this repository into the tree of your downstream codebase (e.g. django app), or to copy the files from this repo into the downstream codebase.